 Ms. McCrary has been most excited about the implementation of PLACEments tests and Skill Builders.
-“It has had a positive impact on student progress because it has provided me with the data I need to appropriately intervene with students who need the most help.
-I really got into PLACEments tests and Skillbuilders, using these to formatively assess taught skills as well as to review and remediate in preparation for the EOG test.
+“It has had a positive impact on student progress because it has provided me with the data I need to appropriately intervene with students who need the most help.”

-Josh: ASSISTments increased my willingness to engage with high-quality textbook material, Big Ideas Learning, in planning for student activities.
-Big Ideas includes many awesome interactive activities, but I hadn’t used them in class because students didn’t have access to their own textbooks.
-ASSISTments allowed me to bring these practice problems to students and more holistically implement the parts of this curriculum that work best for my students.
-Incorporating this technology use also helped expand my horizons on using other tech tools in class including Google Surveys and Google Classroom.”
+For his part, Mr. McMillen’s teaching practice has changed most because the curricular content, specifically Big Ideas Learning, gives him flexibility in his classroom.
+“ASSISTments allowed me to bring these practice problems to students and more holistically implement the parts of this curriculum that work best for my students.
+Incorporating this technology use also helped expand my horizons on using other tech tools in class including and Google Classroom.”
 (ASSISTments is fully integrated with the Google Classroom and Canvas learning management systems!)

 These two teachers have found ASSISTments to be helpful in focusing their class on formative assessment, or scoring that seeks to help students improve over time.
 At first, Ms. McCrary noticed some of her students were very concerned with their score.
 “My advanced students would make mistakes and immediately request a reset on the problem so that they could receive a 100% score.”
 To address this, she says, “ensures that students understand the difference between ASSISTments scores and letter grades while engaging with the platform.”

 Mr. McMillen experienced a similar hurdle at getting his students to think in terms of progress rather than grades.
 “Initially, students had difficulty moving beyond their scores and taking their time to answer questions,” he said.
 “To overcome this, I have addressed the concerns directly in conversations with students, which has yielded success.”